 Once you have decided to move forward with adoption in South Carolina we will help you get started by creating your adoption plan.

 Your customized adoption plan outlines your personal wants and needs for the entire adoption process.
-This includes searching for an adoptive family, choosing what type of adoption you want, making a birth plan for the delivery, and moving forward after the adoption in a healthy way.
+This includes searching for an adoptive family, choosing what type of adoption you want, and moving forward after the adoption in a healthy way.

 As part of your adoption plan, you will be able to choose the type of adoption that is best for you.
 There are three types: open adoption, semi-open adoption, and closed adoption.